Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 iv.
 Security

-As we said, data centers need to be really well guarded against high temperatures, vandalism, and anything else that can damage the server.
+As we said, data centers need to be well-guarded against high temperatures, vandalism, and anything else that can damage the server.

 If the server were ever to malfunction, all of the websites that rely on it would not open until the problem is dealt with.
 If the server is entirely destroyed, then all of the websites on it are gone forever, unless they are backed up.